lfunderburk/automate-elt-github/pipeline/README.md

 Ensure you have followed the setup steps in the [README](../README.md) before proceeding.

-Once you have done that, you can execute the pipeline as:
+Once you have done that, you can execute the pipeline from the `pipeline` folder as:

 ```bash
 poetry run ploomber build